amsify42/jquery.amsify.form/README.md

 ## 2. Input Transformation
-For making input field value transform based on the option we apply, we need to add **amsify-transform** attribute to the field.
+For making input field value transformed based on the options we apply, we need to add **amsify-transform** attribute to the field.

 ```html
   <input type="text" name="location" amsify-tranform=""/>